Omar-Hosni/RAG-GPT-Bot/README.md

-# NikBot
+# NickBot

-NikBot is a conversational bot that simulates a business advisor named "Nik."
+NickBot is a conversational bot that simulates a business advisor named "Nick."
 It uses OpenAI's GPT API, and Embedding to store and generate responses and maintains a persistent conversation history in a `chat.json` file.

 ## Features